kube/yoga-builder/README.md

 Facebook's [Yoga Library](https://github.com/facebook/yoga) is written in C++, with JavaScript bindings, and is not compatible with versions of NodeJS > v10 (Current version is v18!), due to incompatibilities of [nbind](https://github.com/charto/nbind) (which is not maintained) with NodeJS C++ headers in v12 or later.

+Also, NodeJS v10 is not compatible with Macs on Apple Silicon, so this build uses a Dockerfile (can run with Linux ARM64 or AMD64).

 ## Build

 ```